universal-ctags/ctags/docs/man/ctags.1.rst

 	**all** is used as default value if the option argument is omitted.

-	Each kind of tag recorded in the tag file is represented by a one-letter flag, or name.
+	Each kind of tag recorded in the tag file is represented by a one-letter flag, or a long-name flag.
 They are also used to filter the tags placed into the output through use of the ``--kinds-<LANG>`` option.